Our Guided Hikes & Canoe Trips are filling up fast! Reserve your spot today!

 -

-Don’t forget to bring water & use bug repellent!
+Don’t forget to bring water and use bug repellent and sunscreen!

 -

-Lastly, order a boxed lunch, bring a picnic blanket or chairs, and plan to stay as long as you like!
+Lastly, order a boxed lunch (or bring your own), bring a picnic blanket or chairs, and plan to stay as long as you like!